serhhatsari/askgpt/README.md

 ### `askgpt image`
 Create an image from a prompt using the Dall-E model.
 ```
-askgpt image [flags]
+askgpt image <your_prompt> [flags]
 ```
 ### Examples
 ```
 askgpt image "A drawing of a cat."
+askgpt image "Dog is driving a car." -s 1024
 ```
 ### Options
 ```